 Gisborne to East Cape

-As you drive north, stop by the remains of one of the three crumbling massive piers on this route.
-We stopped at the first one we reached at Tolaga Bay.
+Driving north, there are a series of remains of crumbling massive piers, the first being Tolaga Bay.
 This pier was built in 1929 and served as the place for trade before roads were sealed in this area.
 Wool and meat were traded in exchange for petrol, beer, and general merchandise here.
 You can still see the old cart lines along this 660 meter long pier.
 Today, it is a popular fishing destination.
 Climb the nearby Cooks Cove walkway for overhead views of the pier.

 Our next stop was Anaura Bay, a largely unsettled scenic reserve where Captain James Cook first met local Māori in 1769.
-The beautiful white sandy beach is surrounded by puriri trees that attract heaps of native birdlife that can be heard above the crashing waves.
-Motuoroi Island is the small island in the bay.
-It was once inhabited by skilled greenstone carvers.
+The beautiful white sandy beach is surrounded by puriri trees that attract heaps of native birdlife that can be heard above the sound of crashing waves.
+Motuoroi Island, the small island in the bay was once inhabited by skilled greenstone carvers.
 There is small pull off overlooking the reserve and island before heading down to the beach.

 This bay is well sheltered and home to a year long fishing tournament.
 Apparently Hapuka and Blue Nose are typical catches.